fanf2/hg64/README.md

 `hg64` is a proof-of-concept implementation in C of a few ideas for collecting summary statistics of a data stream.
-My aim is to be able to record timing information in BIND, such as how long zone transfers take, or how long it takes to compact a qp-trie.
+My aim is to be able to record timing information in BIND, such as how long zone transfers take, or memory statistics such as how effective qp-trie compaction is.

 A `hg64` is a histogram of `uint64_t` values.
 Values are assigned to buckets by rounding them with less than 1% relative error, or about